 Can departments pay for printing?

 Yes; academic departments can, and this includes paying for student prints for classes and organizations!
 The point of contact with the department will receive an invoice after the print is completed.
 Arrangements must be made in advance; contact Amanda Glenn-Bradley for additional details.
 Payment is expected in a timely fashion.

 How long does it take to print?

-For prints using standard materials (e.g. standard filament); please allow at minimum three (3) business days for your print job to process during the fall and spring semesters.
+For prints using standard materials (e.g. standard filament or flexible filament); please allow at minimum two (2) business days for your print job to process during the fall and spring semesters.
 During high volume times (e.g. Undergraduate Research Symposium or NCUR), intersession, and summer semester, please allow at minimum five (5) business days for your print job to process.